PrateekTh/data-3D/README.md

 # //.
 3Data .//

 Good 3D visualisation tools are hard to come by.
-Building one involves at least a baseline understanding of mathematics, statistics, data science, along with the necessary programming and development skills.
+While there are a number of amazing 2D visualisation tools and libraries, 3D is definitely still a step behind, with most technologies akin to CAD like software, rather than a to the point data plotting service.

-Thus, while there are a number of amazing 2D visualisation tools and libraries, 3D is definitely still a step behind, with most technologies akin to CAD like software, rather than a to the point data plotting service.
+Building involves at a minimal baseline understanding of math, statistics, data science, along with the necessary programming and development skills.

-This project is an attempt to remedy this, and given the recent developments in WebGL and especially the introduction of WebGPU, I believe the web can finally be used to build robust and fast applications, that are both graphically beautiful as well as highly data intensive.
+This project is my attempt to push the field a bit further, and given the recent developments in WebGL and especially the introduction of WebGPU, I believe the web can finally be used to build robust and fast applications, that are both graphically beautiful as well as highly data intensive.

 ## Introduction
 3Data (*Three Data*) is a robust web tool that aims to provide multidimensional visualisations of any user provided dataset on the web.

 **Check out the live demo at [this link](#introduction).**

 Main features include:
 - Realtime rendering of more than `50k` datapoints (KPI to focus on as the project grows).